 Finally, I spent many years as an Association of Yale Alumni applicant interviewer.
 Our evaluations included a full list of qualities the Admissions Office was seeking in their prospective student body.
 Consequently, I have a practical understanding of how students can best increase their chances of admission to the college of their choice.

-Successful writing coach for all levels of English reading and comprehension.
+Successful English writing coach for students of all skill levels and aptitude.

 Ivy-League graduate with B.A. in humanities and law degree (J.D.)

-Former international corporate attorney, specializing in multi-party contract negotiation and drafting of complex agreements.
+Former international corporate attorney, specializing in contract drafting and negotiation.

-Experience with academic coaching of international high school and university students.
+Experience with academic coaching of U.S. and international high school, university undergraduates and graduate students.

-Experience with coaching of college applicants, specializing in counseling and advising regarding college and graduate level application essays.
+Experience coaching college applicants, and in counseling and advising students regarding their college and graduate level applications and application essays.

 I enjoy working students of all nationalities on improving their written and spoken English.
 More importantly, they have all viewed our sessions as successful and productive!
 I especially enjoy comparing and contrasting the characteristics of English with my students' respective native languages.
 This technique provides my students with an additional level of understanding as they gain competence and confidence in their desired areas of improvement.